Pleistocene Park: Progress and plans

+In 2023, 24 plains bison were brought to Pleistocene Park.
+The animals were sourced from Ditlevsdal Bison Farm, Denmark.
+Later that year, fourteen musk oxen were brought to the park.

 Reception

 Controversial aspects

 Critics admonish that introducing alien species could damage the fragile ecosystem of the existing tundra.
 To this criticism Sergey Zimov replied: "The tundra is not an ecosystem.
 Such systems had not existed on the planet [before the disappearance of the megafauna], and there is nothing to cherish in the tundra.
 Of course, it would be silly to create a desert instead of the tundra, but if the same site would evolve into a steppe, then it certainly would improve the environment.
 If deer, foxes, bovines were more abundant, nature would only benefit from this.
 And people too.
 However, the danger still exists, of course, you have to be very careful.
 If it is a revival of the steppes, then, for example, small animals are really dangerous to release without control.
 As for large herbivores – no danger, as they are very easy to remove again."

 Another point of concern is doubt that the majority of species can be introduced in such harsh conditions.
 For example, according to some critics, the Yakutian horses, although they have been living in the park for several generations, would not have survived without human intervention.
 They normally tolerate –60 °C, but are said to cope poorly with an abundance of snow and possibly would have died of starvation in the first snowy winter.
 However, horses of much less primitive stock abandoned by the Japanese Army have been living feral on some uninhabited Kuril Islands since 1945.
 Despite the deep snows (two to three times deeper than in Yakutia), they have successfully survived all the winters without feeding.
 And in Pleistocene Park, while some of the Yakutian horses accept supplementary feeding, others keep away and survive on their own.